-1.1 Creating Safe Schools: Implementation of the Safe Schools Program including:
+Creating Safe Schools: Implementation of the Safe Schools Program including:

-- i.
-Trained school guidance and counselling teachers; - ii.
-Students' life skills training through girls' and boys' clubs by the guidance and counselling teachers; In-service training of secondary school teachers on the teacher code of conduct and gender sensitive pedagogical approaches; - iii.
-Training of school heads and School Boards on GBV, safe school issues etc.; - iv.
-School and classroom monitoring system for early identification of and intervention on girls at risk of drop out; and - v.
-Community-based mechanism for safe passage to school.
+This will involves trained school guidance and counselling teachers; students' life skills training through girls' and boys' clubs by the guidance and counselling teachers; In-service training of secondary school teachers on the teacher code of conduct and gender sensitive pedagogical approaches; Training of school heads and School Boards on GBV, safe school issues etc.; School and classroom monitoring system for early identification of and intervention on girls at risk of drop out; and Community-based mechanism for safe passage to school.

-1.2 Promoting Girls' Completion of Secondary Education through Quality Alternative Education Pathways including:
+Promoting Girls' Completion of Secondary Education through Quality Alternative Education Pathways including:

-- i.
-Setting up an ICT-enabled system for tracking girls dropping out at national and district level to provide key information for AEP planning and implementation. - ii.
-Alternative Education Centers and LGAs undertaking local outreach activities to out-ofschool girls in the community which will include activities such as AEP center-organized community meetings, information via local radio, flyers and brochures. - iii.
-Enhancing access to Alternative Education Pathways through (i) expansion of the network of AEP centers; and (ii) tuition fee subsidies for vulnerable girls. - iv.
-A quality package for strengthening student learning in Alternative Education Pathways will also be implemented - v.
-Environmental and Social Management Framework -Tanzania Secondary Education Quality Improvement Project (SEQUIP)
+Setting up an ICT-enabled system for tracking girls dropping out at national and district level to provide key information for AEP planning and implementation; Alternative Education Centers and LGAs undertaking local outreach activities to out-of-school girls in the community.
+Which will include activities such as AEP center-organized community meetings, information via local radio, flyers and brochures;

+Enhancing access to Alternative Education Pathways through (i) expansion of the network of AEP centers; and (ii) tuition fee subsidies for vulnerable girls; A quality package for strengthening student learning in Alternative Education Pathways will also be implemented; Environmental and Social Management Framework -Tanzania - Secondary Education Quality Improvement Project (SEQUIP)

-Component 2: Digitally Enabled Effective Teaching and Learning
+Component 2: Digitally-Enabled Effective Teaching and Learning

-2.1 Effective Teaching and Learning

-- i.
-Minimum package of critical teaching and learning resources for all schools: This package consists of an adequate number of textbooks and teacher guides in core subjects (English, Math and Sciences). - ii.
-Equitable, gender-balanced teacher deployment to schools - iii.
-In-service teacher training/continuous professional development (CPD) to improve classroom teaching practice for secondary English, Mathematics and Science teachers - iv.
-Evaluate student learning in lower secondary to provide opportunities for remedial use: to allow for targeted early intervention to prevent girl dropout due to learning difficulties
+Effective Teaching and Learning ; Minimum package of critical teaching and learning resources for all schools: This package consists of an adequate number of textbooks and teacher guides in core subjects (English, Math and Sciences); Equitable, gender-balanced teacher deployment to schools; In-service teacher training/continuous professional development (CPD) to improve classroom teaching practice for secondary English, Mathematics and Science teachers ; Evaluate student learning in lower secondary to provide opportunities for remedial use: to allow for targeted early intervention to prevent girl dropout due to learning difficulties

-2.2 Digitally-enabled Teaching of Math Sciences and English:

-- i.
-Development of an ICT in Education Strategy and plan for secondary education. - ii.
-Digital content and connectivity package to facilitate the teaching of English, Mathematics and Science in phases.
+Digitally-enabled Teaching of Math Sciences and English: Development of an ICT in Education Strategy and plan for secondary education and digital content and connectivity package to facilitate the teaching of English, Mathematics and Science in phases.

-Component 3: Reducing Barriers to Girls' Education through Facilitating Access to Secondary Schools objective is that at least 50 percent of all existing schools in all LGAs will meet the minimum standards set.
+Component 3: Reducing Barriers to Girls' Education through Facilitating Access to Secondary Schools